-Receptor location and type Change during construction Magnitude of change Sensitivity to change Level of effect adverse to negligible effect which would be direct, short-term/ temporary and not significant.
-Revised construction layout The revised layout of site compounds, haulage routes and enabling works would potentially reduce awareness of construction activities due to the relocation of the main site compound.
+Receptor location and type Change during construction Magnitude of change Sensitivity to change Level of effect enabling works would potentially reduce awareness of construction activities due to the relocation of the main site compound.
 The revised location would be partially visible set behind existing vegetation and buildings.
 However, due to the close proximity of the Scheme to this viewpoint construction impacts would remain a major detraction and there would be no change to the assessment for this viewpoint.
-5. White Horse Pub Residential; proprietor; workers &amp; customers Views towards the construction activities would be readily available in the middle ground from this location due to its proximity to the Scheme where it ties in with Waterloo Road.
+5. White Horse Pub Residential; proprietor; workers & customers Views towards the construction activities would be readily available in the middle ground from this location due to its proximity to the Scheme where it ties in with Waterloo Road.
 However, the foreground would still be dominated by the existing Waterloo Road, the pub's car park and signs; and taller plant and machinery would also be visible.
 Night-time Effects Construction lighting would be visible from this location at night-time.
-Considering it would be seen in context with the adjacent well-lit residential properties and buildings at Eileen Douglas Tack Shops on Easthampstead Road, as well as passing traffic using Residents - High Proprietor/ workers - Medium Customers - Medium Moderate Moderate or large adverse effect which would be direct, short-term/ temporary and significant.
+Considering it would be seen in Residents High Proprietor workers medium customers medium- Moderate Moderate or large adverse effect which would be direct, short-term/ temporary and significant.